Find your Feelgood Health

 3. Heart health

-A 2015 study in America found that participating in a nine-week training programme, which included mindfulness and meditation therapy, had a “significant impact” people’s symptoms of IBS and inflammatory bowel disease (IBD).
+A 2015 study in America, consisted of a nine-week training programme for those that suffer with IBS.
+It included both mindfulness and meditation therapy and found that the programme had a “significant impact” on people’s symptoms of IBS and inflammatory bowel disease (IBD)6.

 5. Managing pain